elkronos/openai_api/README.md

 ### 01 - api_base - Basic API connectivity.
 * `dalle_api.R` - Sends prompt to generate and download images from DALLE.
 * `fine_tune_model.R` -  Function to fine-tune a GPT model using the OpenAI API.
 * `gpt_api.R` - Sends a prompt to GPT via the OpenAI API and returns the generated text.
+* `gpt_contextual_api.R` - Sends a prompt to GPT via the API; and affords the ability to manage the context of a conversation and keep multiple sessions.
 * `whisper_api.R` - Transcribes audio files.

 ### 02 - assistants - Scripts designed to assist in completeing specific tasks.